DamiAjele/Axia-Backend-Assignment/README.md

 # Express User App
 This is a simple express app that allows users to register and log into their accounts to access their information.
-Users are also allowed to update and delete their information.
+Users are also allowed to update and delete their details.

 ## Features
 - User Registration